Dev.Chan64's Blog

 Show Cover Slide Show Cover Slide

-If technical debt is accumulating, it is not just a problem for the tech team,
+If technical debt is accumulating, it is not first a problem for the engineering team.

 Many organizations use the term “technical debt.”